On this pageOverview

 React’s reducer tests dispatch actions and assert on the resulting state.
 That’s it.
 They have no way to verify which effects should fire, because effects don’t exist in the reducer’s return type.
 To test side effects, you need a completely different paradigm: render the full <App /> component in jsdom, mock browser APIs, fire DOM events, and poll with vi.waitFor().

 Foldkit’s tests tell a different story.
-Look at the Test.resolve call in the snippet below.
-It asserts that releasing the mouse produced a SaveCanvas Command, provides the Message that Command will return, and advances the story.
-The test verifies state and side effects in the same synchronous pipeline.
-If someone removes the Command, the test breaks.
+Look at the Story.Command.resolve call in the snippet below: it asserts that releasing the mouse produced a SaveCanvas Command, provides the Message that Command will return, and advances the story.
+State and side effects get verified in the same synchronous pipeline, and every test that fires a Command resolves it by construction, not just the “side effect” tests.
+Any test that paints, undoes, or exports has Command resolution baked in.
+Delete a Command from the update function and every test that depended on it breaks.
 In React, that regression is silent.

 test('undo restores the previous grid state', () => {